mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 | Wuhan CNBG | Inactivated |
 | Zydus | ZyCov-D |

 Source: WHO Vaccination data [https://covid19.who.int/who-data/vaccination-data.csv](https://covid19.who.int/who-data/vaccination-data.csv) (*downloaded on 2022-06-30*).
 The WHO data includes "Unknown Vaccine" administered in 11 countries.
 In addition, it is possible that some products are known by multiple names, which may influence the *count* above.
+Updated list on 2022-10-17 from data at: [https://www.vaccines.gov/search/](https://www.vaccines.gov/search/)

 You can read about treatement updates at: [https://www.nytimes.com/interactive/2020/science/coronavirus-vaccine-tracker.html](https://www.nytimes.com/interactive/2020/science/coronavirus-vaccine-tracker.html)